Benicia Arsenal

 The Benicia Arsenal (1851–1964) and Benicia Barracks (1852–66) were part of a large military reservation located next to Suisun Bay in Benicia, California.
 For over 100 years, the arsenal was the primary US Army Ordnance facility for the West Coast of the United States.

 In 1847 a 252 acre parcel of land adjoining the Benicia city limits on the east was acquired for a military reserve.
 First occupation of the post was on April 9, 1849, when two companies of the 2nd Infantry Regiment set up camp to establish Benicia Barracks, which also housed the 3rd Artillery Regiment.
 In 1851, after the urging of General Persifor F. Smith, the first Ordnance Supply Depot in the West was established in Benicia.
 In 1852 it was designated Benicia Arsenal.
 Notable military personnel who were stationed there during this time include Ulysses Grant, Edward Ord, and Joseph Hooker, among others.

 The grounds of the Benicia Arsenal are also famous for stabling one of the elements of the Army's Camel Corps.
-The short-lived Camel Corps was disbanded in 1863, but the Camel Barns, built in 1855, remain and are now the Benicia Historical Museum.
+The short-lived Camel Corps was disbanded in 1863, but the Camel Barns, built in 1855, remain and are now the Museum of History Benicia.

 The Benicia Arsenal was a staging area during the Civil War for Union troops from the West, and the installation remained a garrisoned post until 1898 when troops were assigned to duty in the Philippines during the Spanish–American War.
 From 1911 to 1913, the arsenal was commanded by Colden Ruggles, who later served as the Army's Chief of Ordnance.
 During World War I, the Benicia Arsenal gave ordnance support to all large Army installations in the Western States as well as supplying Ordnance material to American expeditionary forces in Siberia.
-Italian Service Units of the 4th, 4th and 50th Italian Quartermaster Service Company worked at the Arsenal during World War 2.
+Italian Service Units of the 4th, 4th and 50th Italian Quartermaster Service Company worked at the Arsenal during World War II.